Sports Coach Logo Sports Coach Training Principles Fitness Components

 Having more muscle mass has decreased our chances of dying prematurely.

-Lifting weights helps you live longer, but it can help you live better.
+Lifting weights helps you live longer and can help you live better.
 Since you will also have greater bone density and an easier time performing everyday tasks, you will likely be able to live independently longer and be less reliant on medication.

 Experience Better Cognitive Function